 In November 1960, Nnamdi Azikiwe replaced the colonial governor-general.

-By 1960, on the eve of independence, regional differences in modern educational access were marked in Nigeria.
+By the eve of independence in 1960, regional differences in modern educational access were marked.

-Nigeria, We Hail Thee, which was the country's national anthem from 1960 to 1978
+Nigeria, We Hail Thee, was the country's national anthem from 1960.

-An imbalance was created in the polity as a result of the 1961 plebiscite where Southern Cameroons opted to join the Republic of Cameroon while Northern Cameroons chose to join Nigeria.
+In 1961, Southern Cameroons opted to join the Republic of Cameroon while Northern Cameroons chose to join Nigeria, leading to an imbalance in the polity.

-In January 1966, the first military coup in Nigeria was led mostly by soldiers under Majors Emmanuel Ifeajuna, Chukwuma Kaduna Nzeogwu and Adewale Ademoyega.
+In January 1966, a military coup led by Majors Emmanuel Ifeajuna, Chukwuma Kaduna Nzeogwu and Adewale Ademoyega resulted in assassinations of prominent leaders and the Army taking control.

-In 1966, there were continuous and systematically planned attacks against Igbos and those of Eastern extraction.
+In 1966, continuous and systematically planned attacks against Igbos and those of Eastern extraction, popularly known as 1966 pogroms, occurred.

-On 6 July 1967, the Nigerian Civil War began when the official Nigerian government side attacked Biafra at Garkem.
+On 6 July 1967, the Nigerian Civil War began as the official Nigerian government side attacked Biafra at Garkem.

 In July 1971, Nigeria joined OPEC and has remained a key player in the international oil industry since the 1970s.